Xiangyu-Hu/SPHinXsys/shell_model.md

 and then we can transform it back to the global coordinate system using the rotation tensor $\mathbf{Q}$ as
 $$\mathbf{S} = \mathbf{Q} \bar{\mathbf{S}} \mathbf{Q}^{T}$$

-for the total Lagrangian description within the original reference configuration and coordinate system.
+for the total Lagrangian description.

 ## Governing equations